capnproto/capnproto/doc/install.md

    `src/{capnp,kj}/{Debug,Release}` and place them somewhere where your project can link against them.
    Also add the `src` directory to your search path for `#include`s, or copy all the headers to your project's include directory.

-7. Add `#define CAPNP_LITE 1` to either your project's precompiled/shared header or compiler options.

 **From Git**